HaleFader/HaleFader.github.io/index.md

 <h2>Health grades vs. user review ratings</h2>

 The Health Department scores the restaurants on an A, B, C scale that represents how many sanitary violation points are given.
 The grade represents sanitary violations like incorrect temperature on storage or evidence of rodents [3].
 Every restaurant is evaluated at least once a year and more if the restaurant receives a bad grade.
-In this article we work with restaurants evaluated in the two-year period 2022 to 2024.
+In this article we work with restaurants evaluated in the two-year period 2022 to 2024 [4].
 We combine this with review ratings of New York restaurants found on TripAdvisor from 2004 to 2020.
-Each restaurant is rated on the scale from 1-5 with 5 being the best.
+Each restaurant is rated on the scale from 1-5 with 5 being the best [5].
 <br><br>
 Although the years of the review ratings and health inspections do not overlap, we consider the average rating over a span of 16 years to be a solid indicator of the restaurant’s general reputation and quality.
 Due to the limited availability of current and comprehensive review datasets, we have chosen to rely on this long-term average as a proxy for present customer sentiment and chosen to show up-to-date health inspection grades.
 It is important for readers to keep in mind that this approach is based on the best available data and should be interpreted with some consideration for the time gap between the datasets.
 <br><br>